DanPace725/EssenceEngine/docs/ANALYZER_TOOLS_SUMMARY.md

 # 🛠️ Policy Analysis Tools - Complete Package

-You now have a comprehensive analysis suite for understanding your slime agent learning!
+You now have a comprehensive analysis suite for understanding your essence agent learning!

 ---